 TckFrequency— JTAG clock frequency

 Specify the JTAG clock frequency, in MHz.
-For Intel® FPGAs the JTAG clock frequency is 12 or 24 MHz.
-For Xilinx® FPGAs, the JTAG clock frequency is 33 or 66 MHz.
 The JTAG frequency depends on the type of cable and the maximum clock frequency supported by the FPGA board.
 Check board documentation for maximum frequency.

 |readmemory||Read data out of AXI4 memory-mapped slaves|